 If you start at the Maligne Lake trailhead, then the total elevation gain over the length of the trip is 1205 meters (3953 feet), a tolerable amount of climbing over two to three days.
 For more information on backpacking the trail check out this blog.

-The Skoki Circuit
+The Skoki Circuit including Baker Lake

-The Skoki Circuit is a super accessible backpacking loop offering first rate alpine scenery including gorgeous turquoise coloured lakes, pretty meadows and the barren looking Slate Mountains.
+The Skoki Circuit is a super accessible backpacking loop offering first rate alpine scenery including gorgeous turquoise-coloured lakes, pretty meadows and the barren looking Slate Mountains.
 Unfortunately you won’t be alone for much of it.

 There’s a reason for its mass appeal.
 It’s not a difficult backpack and the effort/reward ratio is high.
 The views from the top of Deception Pass are a highlight and much of the hiking is above treeline.
 Allow three days, and more time if you want to take some of the side trips.
 The description for the full loop trail is here.